Self-gravitating splitting thin shells: Introduction

-This work is an extension of the ideas implemented in \cite{paper1} for collisionless matter in a spherically symmetric and $4$-dimensional spacetimes to other more general scenarios.
-We want to investigate whether thin shells made of a number of non-interacting constituents entail instability, and hence non-uniqueness in the evolution, by constructing well-defined spacetimes where a single thin shell splits into a number of sub-shells, each one made of one the original constituents, in a differentiable manner.
-This work first deals with spherical symmetry in $D$-dimensions in order to extend these constructions to the realm of higher-dimensional gravity.
-Then we particularly focus on brane-cosmology scenarios, where this kind of splitting turns out to be possible (if not necessary in some sense) and could be associated with novel phenomenology.
+More precisely, we want to investigate whether thin shells made of a pair of non-interacting constituents entail instability, and hence non-uniqueness in the evolution, by constructing well-defined spacetimes where a single thin shell splits into a number of sub-shells, each one made of one the original constituents, in a differentiable manner.
+We particularly focus on brane-cosmology scenarios, where we show that this kind of splitting turns out to be possible, and a wide family of brane-world solutions results unstable in this sense.